lancewilhelm/pingPongBallClock/README.md

 The webpage will be located at the local IP address of your Raspberry Pi and at port 5000.
 For instance, my local address for the clock was `192.168.1.22:5000`.
 If you need help finding the IP address of your Raspberry Pi, you can reference this [article](https://www.raspberrypi.org/documentation/remote-access/ip-address.md).
 I imagine that if you got this far, you can find it on your own though ;]

+## Weather API Key (Required for weather content)

+Weather is collected via the Open Weather API.
+This means that an API key is required to use this feature.
+An API key is free and can be aquired [here](https://openweathermap.org/appid).
+The firmware for Ping Pong Ball Clock was written with the maximum number of API calls to the weather service in mind.
+This firmware will only make a new call when the weather settings have been changed, or every minute.
+This should avoid the 60 calls/min maximum for the free version.

 ## Usage

 Please fork/clone this repo and make it your own.
 I would love to see some pull requests.
 This is a just a side hobby of mine so it may take me some time to get around to reviewing and merging.
 Also, FYI, not a developer IRL.
 This is just what I do for fun.
 Learning as I go.
 Feel free to contact me!